sunst0rm/Tryhackme/Chocolate Factory/choco.md

 #### 3. FTP

-I access FTP, get a .jpg file, check it with steghide and extract a .txt file, however in the end it seems to be a rabbit hole:)
+I access FTP as Anonymous without password, get .jpg file, check it with steghide and extract .txt hidden inside it, however in the end it seems to be a rabbit hole, so do not repeat it :)

 ```
  ftp 10.10.242.241